Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Introduction

 \subsection{Physical importance of extremal black holes}

 As has already been mentioned in Section \ref{sec:Introduction}, extremal black holes are of fundamental importance in general relativity.
 Let us emphasize that an understanding of the dynamical properties of ``exactly'' extremal black holes is relevant also when one is studying the dynamics of ``near-extremal'' black holes over large (but finite) time intervals.
 In this section we provide a list of references which underpin the intimate connection of extremal black holes with astronomy/astrophysics, high energy physics and classical general relativity.
-Results regarding specifically the dynamics of ERN are omitted from this section since they are discussed in detail in the next two sections.

 {\textbf{Observations of (near-)extremal black holes}}